-IRS Form 1024 is the federal application used by most non-charitable organizations to obtain recognition of tax-exempt status under section 501(a) of the Internal Revenue Code.
-It covers a wide range of entities that serve members, manage collective interests, or advance specialized causes that do not qualify as charitable in the 501c3 501(c)(3) sense.
+IRS Form 1024 is the federal application used by most noncharitable organizations for recognition of exemption status under section 501(a) of the Internal Revenue Code.
+It covers a wide range of entities that serve members, manage collective interests, or advance specialized causes that don't qualify as charitable in the 501c3 501(c)(3) sense.
 These include social welfare groups, trade associations, labor unions, chambers of commerce, fraternal societies, veterans organizations, social clubs, and cemetery corporations.

-Form 1024 exists because not all exempt organizations operate for the public good in the same way.
-The IRS recognizes that many legitimate nonprofits are structured to serve members or defined communities rather than the general public.
+Form 1024 applies to organizations that don't operate for the public good in the same way as charitable entities.
+The IRS recognizes that many legitimate nonprofits are organized to serve members or defined communities rather than the general public.
 These organizations may provide economic benefits, recreational opportunities, professional advocacy, or mutual support among members, yet still qualify for exemption if their activities primarily further the exempt purpose allowed by their subsection of 501(c).

 IRS Form 1024 and the Other 501(C) Organizations